Every carp deserves the same amount of respect

 and care regardless of it's weight.

-Over the course of the last 12 years as a fishery owner I have witnessed first hand, how certain elements of carp rigs cause damage to carp during their capture.
+Over the course of the last 12 years as a fishery owner I have witnessed first hand, how certain elements of carp rigs cause damage to the fish during their capture.
 The rules at this fishery have been formulated around the accumulation of this knowledge

 with the purpose of minimising injury to the carp.
 We hope that amongst your reasons for choosing this venue is the fact that the carp are in pristine condition.
-On the contrary, if you are not concerned about the condition of the fish then please go elsewhere.
-We can only offer a venue with pristine carp if everyone contributes to the carp care program, consequently we expect everyone who fishes here to give the carp the best possible care, so If you are the type of angler who puts results before the welfare of the fish - please choose another venue.
+We can only offer a venue with pristine condition fish if all anglers contribute to the carp care program, so consequently we expect everyone who fishes here to give the carp the best possible care.
+If you are the type of angler who puts results before the welfare of the fish - please choose another venue.

 We don't allow uncoated braid hooklinks.
 The way in which a carps' mouth becomes damaged is misunderstood by the majority of anglers and lake owners.
 In terms of carp mouth damage, the hooklink material is by far the most destructive element of the rig.
 Uncoated braid is the most destructive hooklink material available and will easily cut through the flesh at the corners of the

 carps' mouth causing damage that will never repair.
 In our opinion uncoated braided hooklink materials should be banned at all carp fisheries.
 Coated braid is the most fish friendly hooklink material available and the only material allowed here - it must not be stripped, the coating must be unbroken.
 Interestingly, since we introduced this rule, it has been widely copied at many other French fisheries.